Skip to main content

 Buffer Overflow Attack

-• Stacks stores the return addresses from function calls
+• This stores return addresses from function calls and other temporary data.

 Smashing the Stack